-In submitting reports of such incidents, principals and the Superintendent shall accurately indicate any offenses, arrests, or charges as recorded by law enforcement authorities and required to be reported by such authorities pursuant to subsection VIII.B of this policy.
+In submitting reports of such incidents, principals and the Superintendent shall accurately indicate any offenses, arrests, or charges as recorded by law enforcement authorities and required to be reported by such authorities pursuant to subsection VII.B of this policy.

 - D. The principal or principal's designee shall also notify the parent/guardian of any student involved in an incident required or authorized by this subsection to be reported, regardless of whether disciplinary action is taken against such student or the nature of the disciplinary action.
 Such notice shall relate to only the relevant student's involvement and shall not include information concerning other students. - E. Whenever any student commits any reportable incident as set forth in this subsection, such student shall be required to participate in such prevention and intervention activities as deemed appropriate by the Superintendent or Superintendent's designee.
-Prevention and intervention activities shall be identified in the local school division drug and alcohol violence prevention plans developed pursuant to the federal Improving America's Schools Act of 1994 (Title IV Safe and Drug-Free Schools and Communities Act). - F. Except as may otherwise be required by federal law, regulation or jurisprudence, a principal immediately reports to the local law-enforcement agency any act enumerated in clauses (2) through (7) of subsection VIII.A. of this policy that may constitute a criminal offense and may report to the local law enforcement agency any incident described in clause (1) of subsection VIII.A. of this policy.
+Prevention and intervention activities shall be identified in the local school division drug and alcohol violence prevention plans developed pursuant to the federal Improving America's Schools Act of 1994 (Title IV-Safe and Drug-Free Schools and Communities Act).

+F.
-In addition, except as may otherwise be required by federal law, regulation, or jurisprudence, a-the principal shallalso immediately reports to the local law enforcement agency any act enumerated in clauses (2) through (5) of subsection VIII.A of this policy that may constitute a criminal offense to the parents/guardians of any minor student who is the specific object of such act.
-Further, the principal shall-reports that the incident has been reported to local law enforcement as required by law and that the parents/guardians may contact local law enforcement for further information, if they so desire.

-G. For purposes of this section, a "parent" or "parents" means any parent, guardian, or other person having control or charge of a child.
+G. xcept as may otherwise be required by federal law, regulation, or jurisprudence, a principal shall immediately reports to the local law enforcement agency any act enumerated in clauses (2) through (5) of subsection VII.A of this policy that may constitute a criminal offense to the parents/guardians of any minor student who is the specific object of such act.
+Further, the principal shall report that the incident has been reported to local law enforcement as required by law and that the parents/guardians may contact local law enforcement for further information, if they so desire.
+For purposes of this section, a parent or parents means any parent, guardian, or other person having control or charge of a child.

-VIII.IX.
-READMISSION OF SUSPENDED AND/OR EXPELLED STUDENTS
+VIII.
+RE-ADMISSION OF SUSPENDED AND/OR EXPELLED STUDENTS

-Any student who has been suspended from an ACPS school of this division Division is not eligible to attend any other school within the division Division until eligible to return to his or her regular school.
+Any student who has been suspended from a school of this division Division is not eligible to attend any other school within the division Division until eligible to return to his or her regular school.

-Any student who has been expelled or suspended for more than thirty (30) days from attendance at school by a School Board or a private school in this Commonwealth or in another state or for whom admission has been withdrawn by a private school in this Commonwealth or in another state may be excluded from attendance in the Alexandria City Public Schools, in accordance with Policy JEC.
-In the case of a suspension of more than thirty (30) days, the term of the exclusion may not exceed the duration of the suspension.
+Any student who has been expelled or suspended for more than thirty days from attendance at school by a School Board or a private school in this Commonwealth or in another state or for whom admission has been withdrawn by a private school in this Commonwealth or in another state may be excluded from attendance in the Alexandria City Public Schools, in accordance with Policy JEC.
+In the case of a suspension of more than thirty days, the term of the exclusion may not exceed the duration of the suspension.

 In excluding any such expelled student from school attendance, the School Board may accept or waive any or all of any conditions for readmission imposed upon such student by the expelling School Board pursuant to VA Code § 22.1-277.06.
 The Alexandria City School Board shall not impose additional conditions for readmission to school.

-No suspended student shall beis admitted to the regular school program until such student and his/her parent/guardian have met with school officials to discuss improvement of the student's behavior, unless the school principal or his/her designee determines that readmission, without parent conference, is appropriate for the student.
+No suspended student shall be admitted to the regular school program until such student and his/her parent/guardian have met with school officials to discuss improvement of the student's behavior, unless the school principal or his/her designee determines that readmission, without parent conference, is appropriate for the student.